 According to research from the Tax Policy Center, the top 20% of income earners in the United States paid 69% of income taxes.
 So, if you earn more than $115,000 per year, this means you are paying the bulk of taxes in our country.
+Even worse, you may be overpaying your taxes and not even know it.

 While paying more than your share of taxes may feel like your patriotic duty, for many investors, reducing your current and future tax burden can be a significant goal when planning for retirement.

-Unlike filing your taxes, which is a rear-view-mirror, reactive approach to taxes, tax planning is a forward-looking, proactive approach to tax reduction.
+Unlike filing your taxes, which is a rear-view-mirror, reactive approach to taxes, tax planning in retirement is a forward-looking, proactive approach to tax reduction.
 Both are important, which is why we'll collaborate with your CPA before implementing any tax planning strategies.

-WHY TAX PLANNING?
+WHY TAX PLANNING IN RETIREMENT?

-I want to reduce my taxable income in retirement.
+Reduce your taxable income in retirement.

 There were over 5,000 tax code changes between 2002-2012.
 Tax planning can help you take advantage of the latest tax laws to reduce your tax liability.
 From Roth IRA conversion strategies, to tax-loss harvesting on your investments, to state and federal tax credits and deductions, to income smoothing in retirement, tax planning can help.

-I want to avoid Social Security and Medicare "tax traps".
+Avoid costly Social Security and Medicare "tax traps".

 IRA withdrawals can cause the taxation of Social security benefits, and push taxpayers into a higher marginal tax rate.
 Just as bad, higher income (i.e. drawing down assets for income) can cause potentially hundreds of dollars a month in extra Medicare premiums.